prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/02 dns-forward-reverse-zones.md

 ping -a <ip-address>
 ```

 - If the reverse zone is configured correctly, the response displays the hostname.
 If it only shows the IP address, the reverse lookup is not working.
-This does not break Active Directory, but fixing it improves diagnostics.
+This does not break AD, but fixing it improves diagnostics.

 ---